ambuneves/GBE_project_DworkinLab/README.md

 Katie Pelletier modelled the semi-quantitative counts to get perturbation effects

 Arteen Torabi-Marashi and I developed initial versions of the linear models

+Amanda Neves ran final models and created all plots